Storage

 You have a choice of where to send backup data with CloudCasa Pro backups.
 You can use CloudCasa’s secure cloud storage, 100 GB/month of which is included for free in all service plans, or you can use your own object storage.
 If you wish to use your own object storage, you must define the endpoints for it here.
 Note that configuring storage here is not required to use CloudCasa Pro backups.

 CloudCasa supports most types of object storage that are compatible with the Amazon S3 API or Microsoft Azure Blob storage as user-supplied storage.
+Cloud object storage reached through AWS PrivateLink, Azure Private Link, or GCP Private Service Connect is fully supported as a backup destination.
+So is storage located on private networks, as long as it is reachable from your cluster(s).

 For CloudCasa Pro backups, storage locations are global and can be shared across multiple clusters.
 Many clusters can back up to the same storage and CloudCasa automatically handles separation of data among these clusters.